cajus/uif/INSTALL.md

 ## Build

 Well - there's nothing to build.
 Just change the PREFIX on top of the Makefile and do a "make install".
-If you want to start uif during bootup you should add the needed links in /etc/rc*.
+If you want to start UIF during bootup you should add the needed links in /etc/rc*.
 See file "uif.initscript" for a working init script.